 As soon as you’ve been admitted to UBC, you can begin thinking about the courses you’ll take in first year.
 If you familiarize yourself with how to read course descriptions now, you’ll have a head start when it’s time to build your course timetable.
-Registration for first-year programs on the Okanagan campus and registration for first-year programs on the Vancouver campus both begin in June.
+Registration for first-year degrees at UBC Okanagan and registration for first-year degrees at UBC Vancouver both begin in June.

 Review your degree requirements

-It’s important to be aware of your degree requirements – that is, the courses you must complete to graduate with your chosen degree.
-Step 6 of your Registration and Orientation Guide lists the basic requirements for each degree, but some degrees may require additional courses.
+It’s important to be aware of your degree requirements.
+These are the courses you must complete to graduate with your chosen degree.
+Step seven of the Next steps for admitted students guide lists the basic requirements for each degree, but some degrees may require additional courses.

 For a full list of your degree requirements, check out the Academic Calendar and your faculty website: